What Happens at the Eye Doctor’s Office? A Kids’ Guide to Eye Exams

 While you’re looking at the picture, the machine automatically calculates how good (or bad!) your vision is.
 It does this by measuring how light moves through your eye, which is kind of cool.

-Step #2: You’ll Feel a Puff of Air
+Step #2 at the Eye Doctor: You’ll Feel a Puff of Air

 Next, they’ll do an air puff test.
 You’ll stare into another machine called a tonometer.
 This time, at a little green dot.